 - General arrangement and layout drawings of the wind farm, including topography; - Wind turbine supplier data (vendor noise data) as provided by the Developer.
-The sound power levels during standard operation mode ranges from 95.1.0 dBA at low revolutions per minute (rpm) to 106.6 dBA at full rated power output (high rpm).
-In accordance with IEC 61400-14 'Wind Turbines Part 14: Declaration of apparent sound power level and tonality values', the turbine manufacturer provides a performance guarantee of a maximum sound power output of 106.6dBA - Noise Sensitive Receiver locations (NSR) as identified in "Section 8.11.1" earlier.
-Review of identified receptors indicate that only one potential receiver has been identified in the vicinity of the proposed wind farm which includes the military base in the form of an Air Force Defence Unit located approximately 3.5km east of the closest wind turbine location, (turbine 191).
+The sound power levels during standard operation mode ranges from 103.3 dBA at low revolutions per minute (rpm) to 111.6 dBA at full rated power output (high rpm).
+In accordance with IEC 61400-14 'Wind Turbines Part 14: Declaration of apparent sound power level and tonality values', the turbine manufacturer provides a performance guarantee of a maximum sound power output of 111.6 dBA - Noise Sensitive Receiver locations (NSR) as identified in "Section 8.11.1" earlier.
+Review of identified receptors indicate that only one potential receiver has been identified in the vicinity of the proposed wind farm which includes the military base in the form of an Air Force Defence Unit located approximately 3.4km east of the closest wind turbine location.

-A noise contour map for the worst-case noise scenario has been calculated and is presented in the figure below.
+A noise contour map for the worst-case noise scenario for the turbine layout options has been calculated and are presented in the figures below.
 The map shows both contour lines and noise propagation level areas or 'zones'.
 The significance of the noise contour map is to allow for an overview of noise levels over a geographic area and therefore allows a quick basic analysis of the noise propagation for identification of the specific NSR.

-se 3-3.
-Noise contour map setup specification (consultant, 20

 Parameter Description Noise Map Parameter

 Wind Speed (W10) 10 m/s

 WTG Operation Worst Case - All WTGs operating

 Mapping Grid Resolution 25 x 25 m

-Mapping Result Range 0 - 75 dB(A)
+Mapping Result Range 35 - 75 dB(A)

-11 0 0 - 75 dB(A)

-Table 9-3: Noise Contour Map Setup Specification (Consultant, 2019)
+Table 9-10: Noise Contour Map Setup Specification (Consultant, 2022)

-As noted in the figure below, generally the noise levels at the Air Force Defence Unit are likely to be just at LA90 of 35 decibels (dB) (A) at a wind speed of 10 meters/second (m/s) at 10 m as required by the Guidelines.
-In addition, occupancy details on the Air Force Defence Unit were requested but could not be obtained.
+As noted in the figure below, generally the noise levels at the Air Force Defence Unit are likely to exceed the prescribed noise limit of 35 dB(A) at a wind speed of 10 meters/second (m/s) at 10 m as required by the Guidelines.
 Nevertheless, in general, such a receptor is unlikely to be classified as an NSR given that based on observations it includes offices, training grounds, radar system, mosque and barracks for soldiers.
 Such a barracks is likely to include sleeping arrangements for soldiers whom are likely there on a rotational basis and it is unlikely to include any permanent residences living there.